saleel/blog/content/blog/email-wallet/index.md

 #### Email Address Privacy
 For privacy reasons, we **do not want to reveal the email address** of the users (nor the hash of the email address) on-chain.

-So the address of the account contract is derived from an **`Account Key`** which is a randomly generated value.
+So the address of the account contract is derived from an **`AccountKey`** which is a randomly generated value.
 Specifically, the `CREATE2` salt of the user's account contract is `hash(accountKey, 0)`.

 **Relayer maintains the mapping between an email address and the account key.**

 Users create an email wallet by sending an email to Relayer with a subject like `Create Account with CODE:0xababab11` where the last part after `CODE:` is the Account Key.

 Relayer registers a new account for a user with a commitment like `hash(emailAddress, accountKey)`.
-Relayer uses this commitment to prove that the email came from the same user later when the user sends an email with an operation. i.e. this commitment is an output of the circuit that generates proof of email from the user for an operation.
+Relayer uses this commitment to prove that the email came from the same user later, when the user sends an email with an operation. i.e. this commitment is an output of the circuit that generates proof of email from the user for an operation.
 See `AccountKeyCommitment` below.

 Related circuits: [EmailSender](https://github.com/zkemail/email-wallet/blob/d56dad165f935006697b7849f6c54250c8eb3147/packages/circuits/src/email_sender.circom#L118)

 #### Account nullifier

-**The Relayer creates an account for the user** in Core contract which deploys an account contract for the user.
+**The Relayer creates an account for the user** in the Core contract which deploys an account contract for the user.
 Relayer needs to produce a <ins>proof of email from the user with AccountKey containing anywhere in email headers</ins>.

 To prevent Relayer from creating multiple accounts for the same email address, Relayer needs to commit to the user's email address and the account key.